Kirby Carpenter Case File

 - Caitlin’s testimony is expected to be a key element in the prosecution’s case.

-Kirby Carpenter Murder Case
+Murder of Kirby Carpenter

 The Theft of Goliath – Timeline of Events

-📍Location: Miller Farm, Clarion County, Pennsylvania
+Location: Miller Farm, Clarion County, Pennsylvania

 Subject of Theft: ”